skepticaldude/devops-engineering-lab/README.md

 # DevOps, SRE, Cloud Documentation
-this is me documenting my DevOps, SRE and cloud journey here on github
+this is the documentation of my DevOps, SRE and cloud journey here on github
-### Goal
-Document DevOps projects and progress.

 # Table of contents